-The structure I adopted is based on the work of Carol Kuhlthau, et al, in Guided Inquiry Design: A Framework for Inquiry in Your School.
-My goal was to create a dynamic collaborative session (social studies issues/language arts concepts) that encourages students to engage with primary source documents and enter into the period: smell it, touch it, hear it, feel it!
+You can adapt this lesson plan for use with any historical setting, and turn it into a dynamic collaborative workshop (language arts concepts/social studies issues).
+I focused on Reconstruction (the setting for Brotherhood) and based the structure on the work of Carol Kuhlthau, et al, in Guided Inquiry Design: A Framework for Inquiry in Your School.
+This workshop encourages students to engage with primary source documents and enter into the period: smell it, touch it, hear it, feel it!

 You will need: